Right to Know Charges in Kuwait

 • You are arrested or detained by police anywhere in Kuwait.

-• You are stopped and questioned by police and asked to accompany them to the station.
+• You are stopped and questioned and asked to accompany officers to a police station.

-• Ask the officer clearly what you are being charged with or why you are being detained.
+• Ask the officer clearly what you are being charged with — cite Article 30 of the Constitution if needed.

-• Remember the details — note the officer's name, badge number, location, and time of arrest.
+• Note the officer's name, badge number, station, and the time of arrest.

 What should you NOT do?

 • Do not resist arrest physically — even if you believe it is unlawful.
-Challenge it legally afterwards.
+Challenge it legally through your lawyer afterwards.

-• Do not make statements without a lawyer present if you are unsure of your rights.
+• Do not make statements without a lawyer present — anything you say can be used as evidence.

-• Do not sign any documents you do not understand — request a translation if needed.
+• Do not sign any documents you cannot read — request an Arabic-to-English translation if needed.

 You came here to know your rights — help someone else know theirs.